American Fellowships Short-Term Research Publication Grants Application Instructions

 April 15, 2020

 Notification of decision emailed to all applicants.
 AAUW is not able to honor requests for earlier notification.

 July 1, 2020–June 30, 2021

 - American Fellowships are not open to previous recipients of any AAUW national fellowship or grant (not including branch or local awards or Community Action Grants).
-Members and officers of the AAUW Board of Directors, committees, panels, task forces, and staff, including current interns, are not eligible to apply for fellowships and grant awards.
-AAUW staff or volunteers with decision-making authority who wish to apply for an award must recuse themselves from the decision-making process.
+Members of the AAUW Board of Directors, committees, panels, task forces, and staff, including current interns, are not eligible to apply for AAUW’s fellowships and grants.
+A person holding a current award is eligible for election or appointment to boards, committees, panels, and task forces.

 - American Fellowship candidates must be U.S. citizens or permanent residents.

 - American Fellowships are open to women scholars in all fields of study.